-Episode 67: PIMCO DC Consulting Survey
+Episode 67: PIMCO DC Consultant Study

 Find out what’s trending, what’s challenging, and what’s new in the world of defined contributions.

-For 18 years, the PIMCO has conducted its annual U.S. Defined Contribution Consulting Study.
+For 18 years, the PIMCO has conducted its annual U.S. Defined Contribution Consultant Study.
 One of the longest-running studies of its kind, it aims to understand what retirement consultants are thinking, seeing, and planning to do next.
 The firm interviews some of the most influential DC-focused consultants in the country, including advisors at CAPTRUST.
 The respondents this year represent 15,000 U.S. retirement plans and almost $9 trillion in assets.

 In this episode of Revamping Retirement, your hosts Matt Patrick and Peter Ruffel welcome PIMCO’s Vidur Mehra and Joseph Szalay to find out what’s trending, what’s challenging, and what’s new in the world of defined contributions, from plan design to evaluating retirement income solutions.